mickoissicko/osync/README.md

 --> Get [Obsidian](https://obsidian.md)

 # Usage
-`osyncd` may be run on a home server.
+`osync` (in daemon mode) may be run on a home server.
 Then you can use `osync` on your computers.
-Whilst you are making notes `osyncd` fetches the files and stores them on your server.
+Whilst you are making notes `osync` daemon fetches the files and stores them on your server.

+NOTE: To use `osync` in daemon mode, just run it with the argument `--server` like so:

+> `./osync --server`

 Then, whilst `osync` is running, you can type `fetch` to get the latest notes.
 They will be stored on your computer, and that's pretty much it!